datastaxdevs/workshop-ai-as-api/README.md

 This is all used by FastAPI to automatically expose a Swagger UI that makes it easy to experiment with the running API and test it
-(we will later see how this makes our life, as developers, easier).
+(you'll later see how this makes developers' lives easier).
 Also a machine-readable description of the API conforming to the OpenAPI specifications is produced and made available.

 #### Call logging and StreamingResponse

-Caching is not the only use we make of a database: we also log all classification requests to a table, keeping track of the time, the text that was requested and the identity of the caller.
+Caching is not the only use you'll make of a database: also all text classification requests are logged to a table, keeping track of the time, the text that was requested and the identity of the caller.

 > This may be useful, for instance, to implement rate limiting; in this API
-> we simply expose the datum back to the caller, who is able to issue a request
+> you simply expose the datum back to the caller, who is able to issue a request
 > such as `curl -s http://localhost:8000/recent_log | python -mjson.tool` and
 > examine their own recent calls.

-The problem is, in principle this may be a huge list, and we do not necessarily want to have it all in memory on the API side before sending out a giant response to the caller.
+The problem is, in principle this may be a huge list, and you do not want to have it all in memory on the API side before sending out a giant response to the caller.
 Especially considering the data from the database will be paginated (in a way that is handled automatically for us by the Cassandra drivers' object models).

-So what do we do here?
+So what do you do here?
 It would be nice to start streaming out the API response as the first chunk of data arrives from the database ... and that is exactly what we do, with the `StreamingResponse` construct [provided by FastAPI](https://fastapi.tiangolo.com/advanced/custom-response/?h=streamingresponse#streamingresponse).

-The idea is very simple: we wrap something like a generator with `StreamingResponse` and FastAPI handles the rest.
+The idea is very simple: you wrap something like a generator with `StreamingResponse` and FastAPI handles the rest.
-In this case, however, we want the full response to also be a valid JSON, so we do some tricks to ensure that (taking care of the opening/closing square brackets, to avoid a trailing comma at end of list, etc).
+In this case, however, you want the full response to also be a valid JSON, so you do some tricks to ensure that (taking care of the opening/closing square brackets, to avoid a trailing comma at end of list, etc).
-In practice we craft the full JSON response semi-manually (see function `formatCallerLogJSON` for the gory details).
+In practice the full JSON response is crafted semi-manually (see function `formatCallerLogJSON` for the gory details).

 For a look at the structure and contents of the database table with the call log data, and a short account on the reason for that choice, see below (section "Inspect the database").